 Follow the manufacturer's instructions on your algaecide for applying maintenance doses once the problem growth has been defeated.
 Every three to five days is recommended in hot temperatures or if the pool is being used heavily.

-Algaecide may be required in your pool in winter months.
+Algaecide may be required in your pool in the winter months as part of routine care.
 Periodically monitor your swimming pool, especially if it is covered, to check for algae growth; add algaecide when needed.

 Possible side effects may occur when using a metal, mineral-based algaecide like copper or silver.
 Some copper formulas may turn swimmers' hair a different color, while silver may react with the sunlight and stain the pool.
 An additional ingredient like a sequestering agent may be needed to counteract these adverse reactions.